naustica/wikibase-bot/README.md

 ## Features

-- Import properties
+- Import of properties
-- more features in pipeline!
+- More features in pipeline!

 ## Installation